 If you have never ever traded futures before, you are unlikely familiar with the term “limit up.”

 These daily limits are determined by the exchange on which the contract is traded.
-For example, the Chicago wheat futures contract is traded at the Chicago Board of Trade or CME Group.
-That means the Chicago Board of Trade or CME Group sets the daily limits on price movement.
+For example, the Chicago wheat futures contract is traded at the Chicago Board of Trade/CME Group and hence they set the daily limits on price movement.

 If you are long a contract, a limit up move can be a beautiful thing.

 If you are short a contract that goes limit up, you could be in some serious trouble.

 If you are short a contract, a limit down move can be a beautiful thing.

 If you are long a contract that goes limit down, you could be in some serious trouble.